 [More individuals]

-Family: Edward H. Devin / Mary Eliza Jarnagin
+Family: Edward Harrison Devin / Mary Eliza Jarnagin

 Family: Earnest Earl Dickerson / Anna Lee Hughes